July 2021 - Overview for the Month

-The main feasts of this month are Bl.
-Junipero Serra (July 1), St. Thomas the Apostle (July 3), St. Elizabeth of Portugal (July 5), St. Maria Goretti (July 6), St. Augustine Zhao Rong (July 9), St. Benedict (July 11), St. Henry (July 13), St. Bonaventure (July 15), Our Lady of Mt.
-Carmel (July 16),St. Camillus (July 18), St. Mary Magdalene (July 22), St. Bridget (July 23), St. Sharbel (July 24), St. James (July 25), Sts.
-Joachim and Anne (July 26), St. Peter Chrysologus (July 30) and St. Ignatius of Loyola (July 31).
+The main feasts of this month are St. Junipero Serra (July 1), St. Thomas the Apostle (July 3), St. Anthony Mary and St. Elizabeth of Portugal (July 5), St. Maria Goretti, (July 6), St. Augustine Zhao Rong (July 9), St. Henry (July 13), Bl.
+Kateri Tekakwitha (USA - July 14), St. Bonaventure (July 15), Our Lady of Mt.
+Carmel (July 16),St. Apollinaris (Junly 20), St. Lawrence of Brindisi (July 21), St. Mary Magdalene (July 22), St. Bridget (July 23), St. Sharbel (July 24), Sts.
+Joachim and Anne (July 26), St. Peter Chrysologus (July 30), St. Ignatius of Loyola (July 31).

 The Blood that coursed through the veins of Christ was a part of that Sacred Humanity made possible by the maternity of Mary, whose parents, St. Joachim and St. Anne are honored this month.
 (July 26).
 Our Lord's blood poured out on the Cross purchased our salvation, washed clean the robes of the martyrs, and gave birth to the Church as it flowed from his wounded side.
 The Precious Blood of Christ now pulsing through his Mystical Body continues its salvific work, preserving and purifying, repairing and providing nourishment for regeneration and renewal of its members.

 July’s longer and warmer days also provide us with the opportunity for renewal, both interior and exterior.
 Schedules relax and pressures ease, inviting travel.
-But, whether we travel or not, like the missionary, Bl.
-Junipero Serra (July 1), we preach to others by our conduct, our speech, even the clothes we wear.
+But, whether we travel or not, like the missionary, St. Junipero Serra (July 1), we preach to others by our conduct, our speech, even the clothes we wear.
 May we be modest in everything we do, imitating St. Maria Goretti, the young martyr for purity (July 6), and “preaching” Christ to everyone we meet.

 The summer Readings of Ordinary Time remind us that our earthly pilgrimage is also a journey, a great adventure towards union with Christ, the Beginning and the End of our journey.
 Each Sunday with its Easter renewal becomes a mile marker along the way, linking where we have been with where we are going.
 May the Precious Blood of Jesus sustain us as we journey to our true home, with Mary and the angels as our companions on the way.